SiliconLabs/.github/profile/README.md

 ### My git clone stopped working with an LFS error.
 What could be the cause?

-On September 30th, 2023, the git LFS server will enable a bandwidth quota based on your IP address.
+On December 13th, 2023, the git LFS server changed and enabled a bandwidth quota based on your IP address.
 Go [here](https://github.com/SiliconLabs/.github) for more information on how to resolve this issue.